GeneSUN/5g-home-churn/README.md

 - **Actionability vs Accuracy:** early predictions are noisier but more useful — pick a lead time that maximizes business value.

 ---

-## ✅ Key Takeaways
-- Avoid temporal leakage → predictive, not reactive.
-- Fuse static + temporal data for richer modeling.
-- Use two-stage, causality-aware architectures.
-- Segment for local signal strength and interpretability.
-- Optimize for *business impact*, not just AUC.

----

-📘 *Inspired by real-world telecom churn modeling and anomaly detection research.*